LatinumFinance/LatinumFinance.github.io/index.md

 | out of stock | good and plenty   | nice  |
 | ok           | good `oreos`      | hmm   |
 | ok           | good `zoute` drop | yumm  |

+1. This is an ordered list following a header.
+2. This is an ordered list following a header.
+3. This is an ordered list following a header.

+*   This is an unordered list following a header.
+*   This is an unordered list following a header.
+*   This is an unordered list following a header.

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.